 - Problems with Employment were indicated in 80% of adults with FASD.

-Visuals for Teaching Tasks and Concepts Although posted to an autism childhood education site, some of these images may be helpful for adults with FASD to organize tasks more effectively.
+Teaching Tasks and Concepts Although posted to an autism childhood education site, some of these images may be helpful for adults with FASD to organize tasks more effectively.

 In this section